Updated December 1, 2021

 AAA is closely monitoring the rapidly evolving COVID-19 situation.
-We remain in close contact with our travel partners and our travel professionals remain available to assist members with any questions or necessary travel changes.
+We remain in close contact with our travel partners and our travel agents remain available to assist members with any questions or necessary travel changes.

 www.AAA.com/Covidmap AAA has developed an interactive map with details on COVID-19 travel restrictions.
 Just click on the destination you’d like to visit for the latest information.